Financial education (#InsureWisely)

 Talking about money and insurance

 The findings on young people’s views show that gaps in knowledge are often linked to how difficult it can feel to talk openly about money and insurance.
-Many young people are unsure who to turn to for reliable advice or feel uncomfortable raising financial questions.
+Many young people are unsure who to turn to for reliable advice or feel uncomfortable asking financial questions.

 How insurers support financial literacy